ianfajardo/gamestreamingsetup/blog/action-camera-microphone-attachments-for-the-perfect-sound.md

 </div>

-## Best Action Camera Mics on the Market
+## Best Action Camera Microphone Attachments on the Market

 We will be reviewing the top three action camera mics in the market.
 We will go through their features, pros, and cons to help you decide which one is best for you.